ArthurG/Kijiji-Repost-Headless/README.md

 Please open a GitHub issue or pull request if you discover problems.

 ##TODO
-- Error handling
+- Error handling -> automatically send bugs + logs to developer
 - Modify GenerateInfFile to be more user friendly
-- Interact with KijijiApi with a Facebook bot?!
+- Organize files like a standard module
+- Do some magic to avoid reuploading the same pictures again and again